coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-faucet.md

 1. Navigate to the faucet website for [Core Testnet2 (1114)](https://scan.test2.btcs.network/faucet).
 2. Paste your wallet address in the given input field.
 Ensure you provide the Core Testnet2 address of the wallet you want to fund with tCORE2.
 3. Complete the CAPTCHA verification.
 4. Click on the `Get tCORE2` button.
-After the sucessful requesting of tCORE2 from the faucet, your wallet balance will increase.
+After the successful requesting of tCORE2 from the faucet, your wallet balance will increase.

 <p align="center">
 ![using-faucet-test2](../../static/img/faucet/faucet-test2.png)